-Mitigations specifically for fish and fish habitat are detailed below:
+Mitigations specifically for watercourses and fish habitat are detailed below:

-- All construction activities near watercourses will comply with the applicable regulations and guidelines such as the Fisheries Act; - Any necessary watercourse crossings will be located in areas that exhibit a stable soil type where grades approaching the crossings will not be too steep, and will span the watercourse where possible; - Culverts will be designed and installed to prevent the creation of barriers to fish movement and maintain bankfull channel functions and habitat functions to the extent possible; and, - Any fish isolated in the work area will be transferred (using appropriate capture, handling and release techniques to prevent harm and minimize stress) downstream or away from the construction area prior to the commencement of work.
+- Construction activities near watercourses will comply with the applicable regulations and guidelines such as the Fisheries Act and will be carried out strictly in accordance with NSECC and DFO Approvals, Terms and Conditions, and Letters of Advice; - Where possible, watercourse crossings will be located in areas that exhibit a stable soil type where grades approaching the crossings will not be too steep and will span the watercourse: - In-stream work will be timed to occur in the dry season and not during significant rainfall.
+Culverts will be designed and installed to prevent the creation of barriers to fish movement and maintain bankfull channel functions and habitat functions to the extent possible; and, - Any fish isolated in the work area will be transferred (using appropriate capture, handling and release techniques to prevent harm and minimize stress) downstream or away from the construction area prior to the commencement of work.
 Intakes of pumps and hoses for de-watering of in-water work areas (if required) will be screened to avoid impingement and/or entrainment of fish.